Belgium’s Working Holiday Visa for Australians

 This visa allows you to live and work in Belgium, travel within the Schengen Area, leave & re-enter Belgium and the Schengen Area as often as you like, and study in Belgium for up to 3 months.

-As of 20 April 2021, Belgium is allowing entry for Australian residents and anyone with EU residency/citizenship (including working holiday visa holders), although some COVID-19 entry requirements still apply (e.g. there is a mandatory form you’ll need to fill out).
+Belgium is allowing non-essential travel for anyone with EU residency/citizenship, people from EU White List countries and individuals fully vaccinated against COVID-19, although some COVID-19 entry requirements may still apply (e.g. there is a mandatory form you’ll need to fill out).

 Key facts about Belgium